ADAC Formula 4

-ADAC Formula 4 (ADAC Formel 4) was a racing series regulated according to FIA Formula 4 regulations.
+ADAC Formula 4 (ADAC Formel 4) was a racing series regulated according to FIA Formula 4 regulations, and promoted by the German automobile club ADAC.
 The inaugural season was the 2015 ADAC Formula 4.
 It replaced the ADAC Formel Masters, held from 2008 to 2014.
+The series was discontinued after the 2022 season.
+Its final two champions, Oliver Bearman and Kimi Antonelli, went on to race in Formula One.

+In 2027, a new series, to be called the F4 German Championship, was established under the organisation of Gedlich Racing.

 History

 Gerhard Berger and the FIA Single Seater Commission launched the FIA Formula 4 in March 2013.
-The goal of Formula 4 was to make the ladder to Formula 1 more transparent.
+The goal of Formula 4 was to make the ladder to Formula One more transparent.
 Besides sporting and technical regulations, costs were regulated too.
 A car to compete in this category could not exceed a price of €30,000.
 A single season in Formula 4 could not exceed €100,000 in costs.
 ADAC F4 was one of the second phase Formula 4 championships to be launched.
 The first phase championships were the Italian F4 Championship and Formula 4 Sudamericana which started in 2014.
 The ADAC championship was launched by the ADAC on 16 July 2014.
 Italian race car constructor Tatuus was contracted to design and build all the cars.

 After the end of the 2022 season, which was understaffed by drivers, there was a long wait for the publication of a racing calendar for 2023.
 This, together with the rumors about the takeover of the DTM by the ADAC, which was also carried out on 2 December 2022, gave rise to speculation that the championship would not be continued.
 On 3 December, ADAC announced that ADAC Formula 4 would no longer be advertised for the 2023 season.
 The high costs compared to other national Formula 4 championships and the low number of drivers are given as reasons for the end of the championship.
 Only eleven drivers were registered for the last race at the Nürburgring in mid-October, while a week later a total of 41 drivers started at the last race of the Italian F4 race in Scarperia e San Piero.

+Formula 4 is set to return to Germany in 2027 with the F4 German Championship.
+The series will be FIA-certified once again and will be promoted by Gedlich Racing instead of the ADAC.